GeoscienceAustralia/PyRate/CONTRIBUTING.rst

 Now you can make your changes locally.

-4. When you're done making changes, check that your changes pass style and unit tests, including testing other Python versions with tox::
+4. When you're finished making changes, check that your changes pass style and unit tests, including testing other Python versions with tox::

     $ tox